Dukine/arcanoFront/README.md

 ## About

-Backend of the practical test proposed by Arcano Projetos.
+Frontend of the practical test proposed by Arcano Projetos.
 The project uses public data from 'fakestoreapi' to search for a user and return their cart history.

 Techs used: